OlivierLDff/QtIosCMake/README.md

     -framework CoreMotion -framework StoreKit -weak_framework Metal -lz")
 ```

+* [Xcode 12 can introduce a linking error when building for simulator.](https://stackoverflow.com/a/64139830).
+Manually set Build Only Active Architecture to YES in Xcode.
+* Xcode 12 provide a "new build system".
+You need CMake version > 3.19 to use it by default.

 ## Options of the ```add_qt_ios_app``` macro

 The first argument is the executable target that will become an app.